zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

 Based on that, we have:
 * implemented the model under the architecture of ```tf.estimator.Estimator``` API
-* added an option to tie the weights between encoder embedding weight and decoder embedding weight
+* added an option to share the weights between encoder embedding and decoder embedding
-* added an option to tie the weights between decoder embedding weight and output projection weight
+* added an option to share the weights between decoder embedding and output projection

 Example running:
 >  python train.py --hidden_units=128 --num_blocks=3 --num_epochs=30 --tied_proj_weight --tied_embedding